 Now our Pipe Band always play during St.Patrick’s Day mass in St.Patrick’s Church Millstreet, so when it was mentioned the week before that they would be played again this year, I was happy because it’s always nice, but didn’t take extra special notice of it.

 But … what they played as the reflection after communion turned out to be something unexpectedly special.
 It started with a number of pipers playing from the altar, but then the church organ started to play at the opposite end of the church, and as the musicians played, for a few precious minutes as the low bass vibrations of the organ and the pipers passed through us, everyone was enthralled by beauty and emotion of the moment, as the hairs stood on the back of our necks … and it was of course followed by a rapturous applause.
-Truly, a moment not to be forgotten. … continue reading the full article “Something Special”
+Truly, a moment not to be forgotten. [read more …] “Something Special”

 Here we share some more superb images from Justin Black’s coverage of Tuesday’s wonderfully colourful St. Patrick’s Day Parade.
 Click on the images to enlarge.
 (S.R.)
-More images as captured by Millstreet Museum will … continue reading the full article “Justin Black’s Magnificent Coverage of the Millstreet Parade 2015”
+More images as captured by Millstreet Museum will [read more …] “Justin Black’s Magnificent Coverage of the Millstreet Parade 2015”

 Millstreet native Tony Broderick was back in town on St.Patrick’s Day catching up with old friends and family, where he attended the parade for the first time in many years with camera in hand, and has shared with us some of his super photos.